 HPP “Djerdap 1” ship locks are two-level locks (ships enter the chamber and then are being “led” into the end Danube river water level at the chamber exit).
 These ship locks are among the largest in the world by their chamber dimensions.

 HPP “Djerdap 2” construction officially started on 3rd December 1977, and the first generating units were put in operation in 1985.
 This hydro power plant consists of: power plant, ship lock, spillway and non-spillway dam, as well as dam crossing with the border between the two countries in the middle of it.
 The project provided for the possibility to construct railway across the dam.

 Combined Heat and Power Plants

 ”Combined Heat and Power Plants Panonske” d.o.o.
-Novi Sad (Panonske CHPP) operates and performs activities within the Public Enterprise “Electric Power Industry of Serbia” as a Branch with payment system authorization as of 1st July 2015; its three branches producing electricity for the needs of power system of Serbia, heating energy , for the needs of city heating plants in Novi Sad, Zrenjanin, Sremska Mitrovica and technological steam for industrial purposes.
+Novi Sad (Panonske CHPP) operates and performs activities within the Public Enterprise “Electric Power Industry of Serbia” as a Branch; its three branches producing electricity for the needs of power system of Serbia, heating energy , for the needs of city heating plants in Novi Sad, Zrenjanin, Sremska Mitrovica and technological steam for industrial purposes.